OIE: SPARQ Peer Mentor (S9658C)

 Reporting

-This positions reports directly to the Assistant Dean for LGBTQ+ Programs
+SPARQ Peer Mentors report directly to the Assistant Director for LGBTQ+ Programs.

 Working Conditions

-Peer Mentors will work primarily in Chase Hall, Office of Intercultural Education (OIE) but may be expected to provide or attend programming at other locations across campus and occasionally off campus.
+Peer Mentors will work primarily in Chase Hall, Student Center for Belonging and Community (SCBC) but may be expected to provide or attend events at other locations across campus and occasionally off campus.